jlopp/bitcoin-politicians/README.md

 Workflow to automatically pull all relevant source data and extract asset names from it is available in the `automated_updates` folder.
 See [Automated Updates README.md](https://github.com/jlopp/bitcoin-politicians/blob/master/automated_updates/Automated%20Updates%20README.md)

 ## Contributing
-NOTE: this repository will almost always be out of date because financial disclosures get posted on an unpredictable and sporadic basis.
 If you're aware of a discrepancy, contributions to this project are welcome by [editing the README.md file](https://github.com/jlopp/bitcoin-politicians/edit/master/README.md).

 You can find financial disclosures here: